Helpful hints for a stress-free commencement

 5. Be responsible: Possession and/or consumption of alcohol at commencement are strictly prohibited.
 Any student in possession of alcohol will not be allowed to participate in commencement.
 Please be responsible.
 You don’t want to ruin your big day.

 6. Stop by the Alumni Association table: The Alumni Association would like to offer you a free gift!
-If you have not already picked up your free keychain, please stop by the Alumni Association table in Horton Fieldhouse or the Circus Room to do so.
+If you have not already picked up your free keychain, please stop by the Alumni Association table in Horton Fieldhouse.

 More questions about graduation?

-- For more information on professional commencement photography, ceremony scheduling, frequently asked questions, and disability accommodations, please visit the Graduation Services website.
+- For more information on professional commencement photography, ceremony scheduling, frequently asked questions, and accessibility, please visit the Graduation Services website.

 - Your family, friends, and other supporters who can’t make it to commencement can watch the ceremonies online.
 Live streaming of the ceremonies will be available.